Victoria Sweet: Early life

 Victoria Sweet was born in Los Angeles, California.
 Her ancestors came to California from Germany in 1836.

 Education

 As an undergraduate she studied at Stanford University, where she majored in mathematics, with a minor in the Classics.
 She received her MD degree in 1977 at age 27 from the University of California Irvine School of Medicine.
-She received an M.A. in 1995 and a Ph.D. in 2003, both degrees in History of Health Sciences, from the University of California, San Francisco.
+She received an M.A. degree in 1995 and a Ph.D. degree in 2003, both degrees in History of Health Sciences, from the University of California, San Francisco.